-In a population pharmacokinetic evaluation in cancer patients, no relationship was apparent between oral clearance and patient age or gender.
+In a population pharmacokinetic evaluation in cancer patients, no relationship was apparent between oral clearance of vandetanib and patient age or gender.

-Based on a cross-study comparison in a limited number of patients, Japanese (N=3) and Chinese (N=7) patients had average exposures that were higher than Caucasian (N=7) patients receiving the same dose.
+Based on a cross-study comparison in a limited number of patients, Japanese (N=3) and Chinese (N=7) patients had average exposures of vandetanib that were higher than Caucasian (N=7) patients receiving the same dose of CAPRELSA.

-The pharmacokinetics of CAPRELSA has not been evaluated in pediatric patients.
+The pharmacokinetics of vandetanib has not been evaluated in pediatric patients.

 In an animal model of wound-healing, mice dosed with vandetanib had reduced skin-breaking strength compared with controls.
 This suggests that CAPRELSA slows but does not prevent wound healing.
 The appropriate interval between discontinuation of CAPRELSA and subsequent elective surgery required to avoid the risks of impaired wound healing has not been determined.

 Nodular masses were observed in a 6-month toxicology study in rats during treatment with ≥ 5 mg/kg/day vandetanib (approximately 0.22 or 0.40 times, respectively, the AUC in patients with cancer at the recommended human dose of 300 mg/day).
 Masses were palpable during clinical assessments as early as week 13, were observed in multiple organs, and were associated with hemorrhagic or inflammatory findings.

 A double-blind, placebo-controlled study randomized patients with unresectable locally advanced or metastatic medullary thyroid cancer to CAPRELSA 300 mg (n=231) versus placebo (n=100).